pcubillos/ApJtemplate/README.md

 ### The template:

-This template uses the most recent Aastex ([aastex6](http://journals.aas.org/authors/aastex.html)) and [emulateapj](http://hea-www.harvard.edu/~alexey/emulateapj) latex class files to produce pdf files as close to published ApJ documents as we could get.
+This template uses the most recent [aastex6](http://journals.aas.org/authors/aastex.html) and [emulateapj](http://hea-www.harvard.edu/~alexey/emulateapj) latex class files to produce pdf files as close to published ApJ documents as we could get.
+The template is also compatible with the article class (for proposals).

 The template.tex and template.pdf files should be self explanatory of the features provided by this template.

 ### Be Kind:

-Feel free to use, modify, share, and send feedback to us aout this template but, please, be kind and aknowledge the effort of the authors.
+Feel free to use, modify, share, and send feedback to us about this template, but, please, be kind and aknowledge the effort of the authors.
 Thanks!

 ### License: